 Students are introduced to the relationship between climate and trees and well as the Vermont maple syrup industry, the case study for this module.
 They consider the habitat and living conditions of a typical maple tree, and the ideal weather conditions for maple syrup production.
 Students graph, and analyze long-term climate data.

-Tools and Technology needed: Colored pencils, Internet browser, Adobe Reader, Quick time player, Microsoft Excel (optional), Digital Camera and clipboards (optional).
+Tools and Technology needed: Colored pencils, Internet browser, PDF Reader, Microsoft Excel (optional), Camera and clipboards (optional).

 Students build and examine a diagram of Earth's energy balance, discussing the inputs, transfers, and outputs of the system.
 They complete lab activities and simulations to demonstrate the greenhouse effect.